shwilliam/lagom-css/README.md

 > Functional, utility-first CSS

+## Unused CSS

+Due to their nature, utility CSS libraries can be quite large.
+If performance or file-size matters to you (or you're using this production), I would recommend using a tool such as [PurifyCSS](https://github.com/purifycss/purifycss) to remove unused CSS.
+Doing this, the CSS file that you would want to target is `/dist/lagom.min.css` in this package (download it [here](https://raw.githubusercontent.com/shwilliam/lagom-css/master/dist/lagom.min.css)).

 ## Contributing

 This project is open to and encourages contributions!
 Feel free to discuss any proposed changes in the [issues](https://github.com/shwilliam/lagom-css/issues).
 If you wish to work on this project: